salvadornm/cerisse/docs/prob.md

   Real x = prob_lo[0] + (i + Real(0.5)) * dx[0];
 ```

-This allow to define, for example, different condtion depending on the _x_ coordinate.
+This allow to define, for example, different condition depending on the _x_ coordinate.
 The structure `prob_parm`of type **ProbParm** is used to recall problem parameters

 ```cpp
   Real Pt, rhot, uxt;